aws/aws-cli/awscli/examples/apigateway/get-base-path-mappings.rst

-**To get the per-region base path mappings for a custom domain name**
+**To get the base path mappings for a custom domain name**

 Command::

-  aws apigateway get-base-path-mappings --domain-name subdomain.domain.tld --region us-west-2
+  aws apigateway get-base-path-mappings --domain-name subdomain.domain.tld

 Output::